-“Our first task was to build a house and start fighting for our survival.
-Although still in elementary school, we were working the fields together with our children,” says Behija reminiscing on the trying times when they returned to the country some 20 years ago, after the war was over.
+“Our first task was to build a house and start fighting for our survival,” says Behija reminiscing on the trying times when they returned to the country some 20 years ago, after the war was over.

 Starting from scratch, faced with uncertainty and lack of opportunities in the rundown countryside, Behija and her family tried to make good use of all possible sources of income.
 That’s how they started beekeeping.

 “I learned everything from my husband, it is his old hobby, which was passed on to him from his father.
 Before the war my husband used to be a beekeeper and he always loved doing it.
 Now we have 70 beehives divided into three locations.
 Two of them are close by, in our village Burnice and one is in Srebrenica,” says Behija, hinting that that is not all.

 “As of right now, we also started sheep breeding.
 We have 16 sheep, not too many,” she says.
 And then there is also the fruits and vegetables production.

 “Last year was our first year of making products out of the fresh fruits and vegetables.
 We work in alignment with nature, we make freshly squeezed juices, jams, ajvars.
 We produce something out of every fruit and vegetable that we pick,” says Behija.